 Food production has environmental impacts in all stages of the value chain, from the production and processing of raw materials to distribution, storage and consumption.
-The key environmental aspects of Apetit’s operations include material efficiency and the consumption of energy and water.
-The most significant indirect effects arise from the cultivation of vegetables, grains and oilseeds and from food waste and transportation.
+The Apetit Group’s most significant climate and environmental impacts arise in the various stages of the food production value chain, from cultivation and procurement, production and processing, and distribution, storage and consumption.

 Apetit is committed to complying with the national energy efficiency action plan and improving its energy efficiency by 7.5 per cent from 2017 to 2025.
 The related measures are reported annually, and energy efficiency is monitored by the production plant.
 In 2018, Apetit’s total energy consumption was 70,865 MWh, or 0,4 per tonne produced/sold.

 We introduce environmental key performance indicators and topical themes in our annual and responsibility report: